 In addition to quality, it is important that those conducting data analysis be clear about how data is to be interpreted.
 In syntactical terms, there must be clear answers to such questions as: Is each data-item mandatory or optional?
 What is the meaning of an empty (or 'null') field?
 What values may each field contain?
 At the level of semantics, the signification of each item must also be unambiguous, i.e. with which real-world attribute of which real-world entity does it correspond, and what does it say about that attribute?

 During the earlier 'data mining' era, low data quality was recognised as a matter of real concern.
 Data was modified in a variety of ways, using a process that was referred to as 'data scrubbing' (Widom 1995).
 One focus of data scrubbing is on missing data - although finding an appropriate basis for interpolating appropriate values is fraught with difficulty.
 Modifications are mostly made on the basis of various heuristics, or after comparison with characteristics derived from the data-holdings as a whole.
 In only rare cases is it possible to check item-content against an external authority.
-There are limits to the improvements that can actually be achieved, and almost all scrubbing, by its nature, involves a proportion of false positives and negatives.
+There are limits to the improvements that can actually be achieved, and almost all scrubbing, by its nature, involves a proportion of false positives.
 Hence, while the process may achieve some improvements, there is inevitably also some worsening in quality through mistaken modifications.